Tornadoes of 2022: March

-There were 234 tornadoes confirmed in the United States in the month of March.
-This set a new monthly record for March, surpassing the previous record of 194 tornadoes set in 2017.

-March 5–7
+March 5–7 (United States)

 A tornado outbreak, spawned from a strong, negatively tilted shortwave trough, struck the Midwestern United States beginning on March 5.
 The state of Iowa was particularly affected.
 Six people were killed by a violent, long-tracked EF4 tornado near Winterset that completely destroyed multiple homes, a few of which were leveled or swept away.
 The tornado also caused severe damage as it impacted the outskirts of Norwalk and Pleasant Hill before dissipating near Newton, after nearly 70 mi miles on the ground.
 An EF3 tornado near Chariton tore through a campground at Red Haw State Park, killing one person there.
 The same tornado also downed numerous trees, and badly damaged or destroyed multiple homes and other structures along its path.
 A strong EF2 tornado caused significant damage to trees, power poles, a baseball field, and a manufactured home as it clipped the outskirts of Allerton, while an EF1 tornado caused moderate damage in the town of Vinton.
 Near Garden Grove, outbuildings were destroyed, power poles were snapped, and a house had its roof torn off as a result of an EF2 tornado.
 Two other EF2 tornadoes caused damage to homes, trees, and outbuildings as they passed near the towns of Kellogg and Tama.

 The storms then congealed into a squall line, producing damaging straight-line winds and isolated weak tornadoes eastward into Ohio before weakening and dissipating.
 Additional severe thunderstorms formed in Arkansas and Missouri the next day, with several tornadoes touching down.
 One intense long-tracked supercell moved from southeast Arkansas northeastward across the entire state, producing four tornadoes.
 The strongest was a low-end EF2 tornado that struck Sage, Arkansas and injured six people, including one seriously.
 Homes and outbuildings were damaged or destroyed in the Sage area, and many large trees were snapped or uprooted.
 Other severe storms formed that evening and produced more damaging winds and isolated weak tornadoes before weakening the next morning on March 7.
 One non-tornadic fatality occurred early that morning when a semi-truck carrying logs was blown over on U.S. 641 near Hazel, Kentucky, ejecting and killing the passenger.
 A large squall line produced widespread wind damage in Northeastern United States that afternoon, but no tornadoes touched down.
 A total of 32 tornadoes were confirmed, with seven tornadic fatalities, one non-tornadic fatality, and at least 12 injuries.